 Using numbers strategically can help motivate people to donate to your cause, and don’t worry, you don’t have to be a math whiz to do it.
 Here are a couple clever ways we’ve seen numbers used in fundraisers:

 - Take advantage of significant dates.
-Use birthdays and surgery dates as reasons to donate – for example, if the beneficiary’s birthday is on the 10th of the month, ask donors to donate $10 on that day.
-If the beneficiary is having surgery on the 13th, ask donors to give $13 to wish him or her luck.
+Use birthdays and surgery dates as reasons to donate – for example, if the birthday of the person you’re raising money for is on the 10th of the month, ask donors to donate $10 on that day.
+If they are having surgery on the 13th, ask donors to give $13 to wish him or her luck.

 - Itemize expenses.
 If possible, make an itemized list of exactly how much money you need and for what.
 It’s easier to get donations from people when they know exactly where their money is going.
 Someone might not know it only costs $20 for one bottle of medication, so explicitly stating it will let them know exactly how much their contribution is really helping you.